hhenne1/deeplivecam-docker/README.md

-worked once, then broke, no idea but i also didnt like its results enough to care..
+worked once, then broke, no idea why but i also didnt like its results enough to care..